-When prior authorized as medically necessary, reimbursement is 70 percent of the Medicare fee schedule or 70 percent of the manufacturer's suggested retail price (MSRP) amount, or billed charges, whichever is the lesser amount.
+When prior authorized as medically necessary, reimbursement is manually priced.
+The Fiscal Intermidary with determine the reimbursment for manually priced DME items based on 70 percent of the Medicare fee schedule or 70 percent of the manufacturer's suggested retail price (MSRP) amount, or billed charges, whichever is the lesser amount.
 If an item is not available at 70 percent of the Medicare fee schedule amount or 70 percent of the MSRP amount, the flat fee that will be utilized is the lowest cost at which the item has been determined to be widely available by analyzing usual and customary fees charged in the community.